Alicia1529/EHRS-Spring-Backend/README.md

 ## Spring-Backend

-### [Live demo with front-end integrated](billyzou.com): Here are some accounts you may want to try
+### Live demo with front-end integrated: [click here](billyzou.com)
+Here are some accounts you may want to try.
-(currently not available, maybe try the below backend link)
+(currently not available, maybe try the below link for backend)

 #### Sample patient account
 You can try to register a new account and play with it